 The mercenaries and their allies then returned home Azeroth to enjoy a reprieve from blood and battle, but it was only a matter of time before the Legion reared its ugly head once more.
 After dealing with the nefarious Satyr Xalsin, the mercenaries could only watch in horror as felfire rained from the skies over Azshara.
 The now dissolved Warforged Pact was then kept alive in spirit as the three factions worked together to repel Legion invasions all throughout Kalimdor and the Eastern Kingdoms.

-After the disastrous Broken Shore and the rise of a new warchief, the mercenaries have joined their allies once more to pursue the Burning Legion's forces onto the Broken Isles and bring justice down upon them.
+After the disastrous Broken Shore and the rise of a new warchief, the mercenaries joined their Horde allies once more to pursue the Burning Legion's forces onto the Broken Isles and bring justice down upon them.